101 Cooking For Two

 Pro Tips

-1. The recipe calls for a 3-4 pounds pork butt, but you can use a bigger butt with no problem.
-A bone-in butt is fine, but just more work.
+1. The recipe calls for a 3–4 pounds pork butt, but you can use a bigger butt with no problem.
+Boneless pork butt is easier to work with, but bone-in will work too.

-3. Time estimates are based on 2 to 2ยฝ-inch chunks of pork.
+3. Time estimates are based on 2–2½-inch chunks of pork.
 Smaller chunks will cook much faster.

 5. The final temperature endpoint is the most important part of this recipe.
 Never cook by time alone.